Blucknote/anytype-api/README.md

 The project uses GitHub Actions for continuous integration.
 The CI pipeline:
 - Runs on every push to main and pull requests
-- Uses Python 3.8
+- Uses Python 3.8 with uv for fast, reliable dependency management
-- Installs dependencies using uv
+- Performs type checking with mypy
-- Runs ruff for linting and formatting checks
+- Runs ruff for linting and formatting verification
-- Runs pytest with coverage reporting (minimum 80% coverage required)
+- Executes tests with pytest and enforces 80% code coverage
+- Uploads coverage reports to Codecov for tracking

-You can see the workflow status in the GitHub Actions tab of the repository.
+You can see the workflow status in the GitHub Actions tab and coverage reports in Codecov.

 ## Running the Application